Am I a loser? I recently asked myself this question.

 Compared to the free version of the theme, you will notice that the options are much more abundant.

 As for the rest, you can check/uncheck the options you want.

-For example, you can display the post date, the author’s name, the number of comments, the number of words of the excerpt, the text to be highlighted to read more, the images on the front page etc.
+For example, you can display the post date, the author’s name, the number of comments, the length of the excerpt, the label to read more, the featured images etc.

 It is also possible to display your post in columns (up to 5) to create a masonry effect.